Iristallite/rehid-mappings/README.md

 ## LEGO City Undercover: The Chase Begins
 `00040000000AD500`
-> No more taking your thmb off the circle pad to switch costumes!
+> No more taking your thumb off the circle pad to switch costumes!
 > (Oh right there's also C-Stick camera movement)

 * Maps C-Stick to L/R for camera movement